Kinsa/cribbage-board-app-tokens/README.md

 npm update @kinsa/cribbage-board-app-tokens
 ```

+## Use

+### Light and Dark Themes

+Tokens are prefixed with either `light` or `dark`.
+Any token that exists in one must exist in the other.
+This is certified by the `tokens.test.js` test which checks for the existence of each token from one set to the other and the same number of tokens in each set.

+### Formatting conventions

+In Figma tokens can use spaces e.g. `inverted primary` or `player 1` as well as hyphens e.g. `high-contrast`.

+#### CSS & Tailwind

+Spaces are automatically converted to hyphens when creating the CSS vars so that `inverted primary` becomes `inverted-primary`. `high-contrast` remains `high-contrast` in the CSS.

+When applying color variables in Tailwind, specify if the color should be applied to text or background colors using the `text-` and `bg-` Tailwind prefixes respectively before the variable name.
+So something that should be set in the primary color in light mode would get the class name `text-light-text-primary`.

+#### ES Module

+Spaces and hyphens are converted to camel case when building the ES Module so `inverted primary` and `high-contrast` become `invertedPrimary` and `highContrast` respectively.

+#### JavaScript

+Spaces and hyphens are converted to Pascal case when building the JS variables so `inverted primary` and `high-contrast` become `InvertedPrimary` and `HighContrast` respectively.

+### Player 1 and Player 2 Variations

+The Player 1 and Player 2 component categories (`button`, `text`, `surface`) must have a complete set of the same token names.
+This is certified by the `tokens.test.js` test which checks the existence of tokens in each theme from player 1 to player 2 and that they have the same number of tokens in each set.

 ## Contributing

 This project is licensed under the Apache License 2.0.
 By contributing, you agree that your contributions will be licensed under the same license.
 See [LICENSE](LICENSE) for details.